jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 I shifted from corporate tech into full-time teaching.
 I’ve now taught seven years—and have been blessed to have Shay as a student for nearly two of them.
-Plus, I have been fortuante to see the blessings of education in many of my students as they progress in their lives.
+I have also been fortunate to see the blessings of education in many of my students as they progress in their lives.

 The miracle of finding Lora, forming a new family, and watching my new life unfold has taught me this: